Siege of Gaza City: 23 December

 Palestinian forces continued attacks in Jabalia and Sheikh Radwan neighborhood of Gaza City using anti-personnel munitions, RPGs, and thermobaric rockets.
 Sheikh Radwan neighborhood remains one of the remaining areas in Gaza City where Palestinian militias continue to claim nearly daily attacks on Israeli forces.
 Israeli special operations forces located a Hamas headquarters south of Gaza City consisting of a multi-level tunnel network connected with water and electrical infrastructure that allowed Hamas fighters to move between different sectors of the city.

 26 December

-The IDF claimed to have cleared two schools and seized IEDs in UNRWA bags.
-Palestinian militias continued to resist Israeli forces in Daraj wal Tuffah with the al Qassem Brigades and al Quds Brigades using combined sniper and RPG fire against dismounted IDF infantry.
+The IDF said it have cleared two schools and seized IEDs in UNRWA bags.
+Palestinian militias continued to resist Israeli forces in Daraj wal Tuffah with the al-Qassam Brigades and al-Quds Brigades using combined sniper and RPG fire against dismounted IDF infantry.

-The IDF's 36th Division which fought in Gaza City's neighborhoods of Zeitoun, Shuja'iyya, Rimal and Al-Shati refugee camp moved out of the city and advanced towards Central Gaza against Hama's Bureij Battalion.
+The IDF's 36th Division which fought in Gaza City's neighborhoods of Zeitoun, Shuja'iyya, Rimal, and al-Shati refugee camp moved out of the city and advanced towards Central Gaza against Hamas' Bureij Battalion.